trzy/Supermodel/Docs/README.txt

 L.A.
 Machineguns
 ----------------

+Initial calibration in the game's service menu will be needed to make the gun responsive.
+Enter the Test mode and select 'AIM SET' from the menu.
+When in the calibration screen, make sure to pull the trigger first, then move your mouse around until your max-min axis values are 255-0, then simply exit the calibration screen and the settings should be saved.

 To change the region, enter Test mode and press P1 Start, P1 Start, Service, P1 Start, P1 Start, P1 Start, Service, Test.